ForceInjection/cloud-native-from-beginner-to-master/Kubernetes/OPA_Introduction.md

 providers.externaldata.gatekeeper.sh                 2022-11-29T07:04:44Z
 ```

-One of them is **“constrainttemplates.templates.gatekeeper.sh”** using that we can create **Constraints** and **Constraint Templates** to work with gatekeeper:
+One of them is “**constrainttemplates.templates.gatekeeper.sh**” using that we can create **Constraints** and **Constraint Templates** to work with gatekeeper:

 ![kubernetes-policy-management-ii-opa-gatekeeper](opa/kubernetes-policy-management-ii-opa-gatekeeper.jpg)
 From: [https://dev.to/ashokan/kubernetes-policy-management-ii-opa-gatekeeper-465g](https://dev.to/ashokan/kubernetes-policy-management-ii-opa-gatekeeper-465g)

-● [**ConstraintTemplates**](https://open-policy-agent.github.io/gatekeeper/website/docs/howto) define a way to validate some set of Kubernetes objects in Gatekeeper’s Kubernetes admission controller.
+- [**ConstraintTemplates**](https://open-policy-agent.github.io/gatekeeper/website/docs/howto) define a way to validate some set of Kubernetes objects in Gatekeeper’s Kubernetes admission controller.
 They are made of two main elements:

 	1. [Rego](https://www.openpolicyagent.org/docs/latest/#rego) code that defines a policy violation
 	2. The schema of the accompanying **`Constraint`** object, which represents an instantiation of a **`ConstraintTemplate`**

-● A **Constraint** is a declaration of requirements that a system needs to meet.
+- A **Constraint** is a declaration of requirements that a system needs to meet.
 In another word, **Constraints** are used to inform Gatekeeper that the admin wants a ConstraintTemplate to be enforced, and how.

 ![OPA](opa/constraint_crd.png)
 From: [https://grumpygrace.dev/posts/intro-to-gatekeeper-policies/](https://grumpygrace.dev/posts/intro-to-gatekeeper-policies/)